Learnability Window in Gated Recurrent Neural Networks: Introduction

 \section{Introduction}

 Recurrent neural networks (RNNs) are fundamental models for processing sequential data, yet their ability to learn long-range temporal dependencies remains only partially understood.
 Gated architectures such as the LSTM and GRU have dramatically improved numerical stability and empirical performance, but it is still unclear which temporal dependencies are statistically recoverable under finite data.
-Most existing analyses focus on dynamical stability, spectral properties of Jacobian products, or mean-field approximations.
-These approaches characterize when gradients do not explode or vanish, but they do not provide a statistical criterion for when transported gradient signals remain distinguishable from noise during training.
-In practice, even stable gradients may be too attenuated or too noisy to carry usable information.
-Thus, stability alone does not determine temporal learnability.
+Existing analyses have studied dynamical stability, spectral properties of Jacobian products, mean-field approximations, and forward signal propagation through deep networks.
+These contributions characterize important necessary conditions, e.g. when gradients do not explode or vanish, or when input information survives layer-to-layer, but they typically treat state dynamics and parameter dynamics in isolation.
+None provides a unified statistical criterion for when transported gradient signals remain distinguishable from noise during training, which requires analyzing the coupled evolution of states and optimizer-driven parameter updates.

 Our previous work showed that gating induces heterogeneous time scales that shape both state evolution and gradient transport~\cite{livi2025timescale}.
-Here we move beyond dynamical analysis and develop a statistical theory of finite-horizon learnability.
-The key objects are the effective learning rates $\mu_{t,\ell}$, which quantify how Backpropagation Through Time (BPTT) re-weights gradient signals across time for each neuron and lag.
-These quantities encode the time-scale spectrum induced by gating and provide a compact description of gradient transport geometry.
+Here we develop a statistical theory of finite-horizon learnability that analyzes this coupled system.
+The central objects are the effective learning rates $\mu_{t,\ell}$, which quantify how Backpropagation Through Time (BPTT) reweights gradient signals across temporal lags for each neuron.
+These quantities arise from the interaction between gate-induced transport of gradients through recurrent dynamics and the base learning rates imposed by the optimizer.
+Their aggregate magnitude defines the envelope $f(\ell)=\|\mu_{t,\ell}\|_1$, which governs the effective strength of lagged gradient contributions to parameter updates during training.
+Although effective learning rates were originally~\cite{livi2025timescale} derived under SGD with a fixed global learning rate~$\mu$, we generalize them here to adaptive optimizers such as Adam, where each parameter receives its own time-varying rate.
+The generalization replaces the global~$\mu$ with a neuron-specific adaptive base rate $\Lambda^{(q)}_{r,\ell}$, obtained by projecting the parameter-space preconditioner onto each neuron via a Rayleigh-quotient construction, while leaving the gate-induced transport factors unchanged.